Trump to invoke executive privilege in Jan.6 House inquiry - ExBulletin

 The committee issued more than a dozen subpoenas to people linked to plans for the January 6 protests, including three additional witnesses announced Thursday.
 These people would be less likely to get help from Trump’s executive privilege claims, which would be limited to people who worked in the White House.

-The chairman of the committee, Representative Bennie Thompson, D-Miss., Said subpoenas had been issued to Ali Abdul Akbar, also known as Ali Alexander, and Nathan Martin, as well as to the ‘Stop the Steal organization, to learn more about a planned rally. on the Capitol grounds at the same time as the large gathering on the National Mall.
-The committee had previously assigned 11 other people related to the planning of this larger gathering.
+The chairman of the committee, Representative Bennie Thompson, D-Miss., Said subpoenas had been issued to Ali Abdul Akbar, also known as Ali Alexander, and Nathan Martin, as well as to the ‘Stop the Steal organization, “to learn more about a rally that was scheduled on Capitol grounds concurrently with the large rally on the National Mall.
+The committee earlier cited 11 other people related to the planning of this biggest gathering.

 According to the committee, Alexander released a statement after the riot linking Stop the Steal to the Capitol assembly permit and explaining that the intention was to order attendees of the larger rally to march towards the Capitol.
 The panel cited reports that Alexander had referred to the possible use of violence to achieve the organization’s goals and had been in communication with the White House and members of Congress.